 Mitsubishi Nuclear Energy Systems (MNES)

-Mitsubishi Nuclear Energy Systems (MNES), a U.S. subsidiary of Mitsubishi Heavy Industries Ltd. (MHI), in 2011 located its main MNES engineering center in Charlotte in 2011.
+Mitsubishi Nuclear Energy Systems (MNES), a U.S. subsidiary of Mitsubishi Heavy Industries Ltd. (MHI), located its main MNES engineering center in Charlotte in 2011.
 The company now employs more than 100 people in Charlotte who work with partners, contractors and customers in the areas of project management, engineering and quality assurance.

 Toshiba America Nuclear Energy Corporation

-Toshiba America Nuclear Energy Corporation announced in 2009 its newly-formed national Project Management and Engineering Center in Charlotte.
-That group functions as a base for Toshiba’s nuclear power business in the U.S. In 2013, Toshiba announced a joint marketing organization for operating nuclear power plants in North America with Westinghouse Electric Company, a leading supplier of innovative nuclear technology with a regional office in Rock Hill, South Carolina.
+Toshiba America Nuclear Energy Corporation announced in 2009 its newly formed national Project Management and Engineering Center in Charlotte.
+The group functions as a base for Toshiba’s nuclear power business in the U.S. In 2013, Toshiba announced a joint marketing organization for operating nuclear power plants in North America with Westinghouse Electric Company, a leading supplier of innovative nuclear technology with a regional office in Rock Hill, South Carolina.

 Jetion Solar (US) Corp.